Theoretical Foundations of Conformal Prediction: Relaxations of test-conditional coverage: beyond binning

 The significance of this lemma may not be immediately evident.
 Indeed, its conclusion, the bound given in~\eqref{eqn:conditional_cov_key_lemma_bound}, looks extremely similar to the relaxed definition~\eqref{eqn:test_conditional_relax_alpha_delta} of conditional coverage that we have assumed to hold; the only difference lies in whether we condition on an event that depends on the test feature $X_{n+1}$ only, or on the entire test point $(X_{n+1},Y_{n+1})$.
 In fact, these two statements have very different implications.

 To illustrate this difference, let's consider a very simple example, without the distribution-free context.
-Suppose again that $Y = f(X) + \mathcal{N}(0,1)$, i.e., we assume a Gaussian model on the noise.
+Suppose again that $Y = f(X) + \cN(0,1)$, i.e., we assume a Gaussian model on the noise.
 Then, with oracle knowledge of this conditional distribution, the prediction interval $\cC(x) = f(x) \pm 1.96$ offers 95\% coverage for the conditional distribution of $Y$ given $X=x$---and in particular, would satisfy a guarantee of the type~\eqref{eqn:test_conditional_relax_alpha_delta} for arbitrarily small $\delta$.
 On the other hand, a bound of the type~\eqref{eqn:conditional_cov_key_lemma_bound} would not be satisfied---for instance, choosing any $B \subseteq \{(x,y): |y - f(x)| > 1.96\}$, we can have $P(B)$ potentially as large as $\P(|Y - f(X)| > 1.96) = 0.05$, but our interval $\cC(x)$ would lead to \emph{zero} coverage conditional on the event $(X,Y)\in B$.
 See also Figure~\ref{fig:lemma-hardness-test-conditional-coverage-relaxed} for a visualization.

-In other words, the difference is this: the definition~\eqref{eqn:test_conditional_relax_alpha_delta} requires a high level of predictive coverage even at rare values of $X$, but the conclusion of the lemma given in~\eqref{eqn:conditional_cov_key_lemma_bound} tells us that we therefore also have a high level of predictive coverage even at rare values of $Y$.
+In other words, the difference is that the definition~\eqref{eqn:test_conditional_relax_alpha_delta} requires a high level of predictive coverage even at rare values of $X$, but the conclusion of Lemma~\ref{lemma_for_thm:hardness-test-conditional-coverage-relaxed} tells us that we therefore also have a high level of predictive coverage even at rare values of $Y$.
 While the first statement seems reasonable, the second statement inherently conflicts with the goal of accurate predictive inference, where we typically want to return an interval containing only plausible values of $Y$.

 Next, we prove the key lemma.
 The main idea of the proof relies on the following strategy: when sampling $m$ i.i.d.\ draws from any distribution $P$, it is nearly equivalent to first sample $M\geq m$ i.i.d.\ draws from $P$, then sample $m$ times with replacement from this list, as long as $M$ is sufficiently large (specifically, $M\gg m^2$).
 We will see this construction used again for other hardness results proved later in the book, in other contexts---we refer to it as the \emph{sample--resample} construction, and we include it as its own lemma: \begin{lemma}[The sample--resample construction] Let $P$ be a distribution on $\cZ$, and let $m,M\geq 1$.
 Let $P^m$ denote the corresponding product distribution on $\cZ^m$---that is, the distribution of $(Z_1,\dots,Z_m)$, where $Z_1,\dots,Z_m\iidsim P$.
 Moreover, let $Q$ denote the distribution on $\cZ^m$ obtained by the following process to generate $(Z_1,\dots,Z_m)$: \begin{enumerate} \item Sample $Z^{(1)},\dots,Z^{(M)}\iidsim P$, and define the empirical distribution $\widehat{P}_M = \frac{1}{M}\sum_{i=1}^M \delta_{Z^{(i)}}$; \item Sample $Z_1,\dots,Z_m\iidsim \widehat{P}_M$. \end{enumerate} Then